NJU-iSE/GPIT/README.md

 > [!WARNING]
 >
-> Due to the analyzer is LLM-based, you may need enough GPU resources to run the analyzer (Based on my experience, it needs at least 32GB GPU memory).
+> Due to the analyzer is LLM-based, you may need enough GPU resources to run the analyzer
+> (@shaoyuyoung: Based on my experience, it needs at least 32GB GPU memory because we use [Qwen2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct)).

 ```bash
 python main.py --config config/config.yaml --repo_name pytorch/pytorch analyze
 ```

+After this step, you would get the results in `Results/{repo_name}/analyzer_results.csv`.
+You can use LLMs to specifically analyze the issues.

 ## TODO List
 - [x] the config file needs to be refined